ArduPilot/MethodicConfigurator/ARCHITECTURE.md

 - The software must allow users to view and manage drone parameters.
 - Users should be able to select an intermediate parameter file from a list of available files.
-- The software must display a table of parameters with columns for the parameter name, current value, new value, unit, write to flight controller, and change reason.
+- The software must display a table of parameters with columns for the parameter name, current value, new value, unit, upload to flight controller, and change reason.
 - The software must validate the new parameter values and handle out-of-bounds values gracefully, reverting to the old value if the user chooses not to use the new value.
 - The software must save parameter changes to both the flight controller and the intermediate parameter files